jedipunkz/openstack_folsom_deploy/README.md

 That's done.
 Now you can access to Horizon with URL (http://${HOST_IP}/horizon). with user : demo, pass : demo

-How to use 2 separated nodes (controller, compute) with nova-network
+How to use with 2 or more separated nodes (controller, compute) with nova-network
 ----

 #### Preconfigured Architecure